biblereadingscheduler/biblereadingscheduler.github.io/README.md

 - **Book Selection**: Choose from individual books, entire Old/New Testament, or the complete Bible
 - **Flexible Date Range**: Set your own start and end dates for the reading plan
+- **Verse-Based Distribution**: Smart algorithm that considers verse counts for balanced daily reading time
+  - Takes into account that chapters vary greatly in length (e.g., Psalm 119 has 176 verses, while Psalm 117 has only 2)
+  - Ensures more consistent daily reading time by balancing verse counts
-- **Smart Distribution**: Automatically distributes chapters evenly across your selected time period
+  - Never splits individual chapters across multiple days
-- **Visual Calendar**: Month-by-month calendar view showing daily reading assignments
+- **Visual Calendar**: Month-by-month calendar view showing:
+  - Daily reading assignments
+  - Verse count indicators (e.g., "176v") for each day
+  - Color-coded reading days for easy visualization
 - **ICS Export**: Export your reading plan as a .ics file with:
   - Daily events at 6:00 AM
   - Automatic reminders/alerts
   - Compatible with Mac Calendar, Google Calendar, Outlook, etc.
 - **Print-Friendly**: Clean print layout for physical reference
+- **Detailed Statistics**:
+  - Total verses across selected books
+  - Average verses per day
+  - Daily verse range (minimum and maximum)
+  - Helps you understand the reading commitment

 ## How to Use